Nadja Regin: International career

 She originally expanded her career through several Yugoslav-German co-productions.
 From the 1954 production of The House on the Coast, directed by Boško Kosanović, she shortened her surname from Poderegin to Regin.
 It was a story of love triangle, also starring Bert Sotlar and Sybille Schmitz.
 She and Schmitz played a daughter and a mother who are both in love with the same man.
-The film was screened at the Berlin Film Festival where she was treated as a star due to the film's popularity, and this kick started her international career.
+The film was screened at the Berlin Film Festival where she was treated as a star due to the film's popularity, and this kickstarted her international career.

 On the success of The House on the Coast, she was offered a multi-film contract for the German and Austrian territories.
 Other German-language films include Roman eines Frauenarztes (1954; by Falk Harnack), Du mein stilles Tal (1955; by Leonard Steckel) and Goodbye, Franziska (1957; by Wolfgang Liebeneiner).

 In 1964, she starred in the movie Runaway, a New Zealand production which also starred young Kiri Te Kanawa.
 It was Regin's final film appearance.

 UK career

 Regin moved to London in the mid-1950s.
 She described the relocation as a "sort of a professional suicide" since she did not speak a word of English at the time.
-Still, she soon acted in British projects like the series The Adventures of William Tell, which was her television debut, and The Invisible Man,and the feature film, Don't Panic Chaps!.
+Still, she soon acted in British projects like the series The Adventures of William Tell, which was her television debut, and The Invisible Man, and the feature film, Don't Panic Chaps!.
 The movie tells a story of British and German soldiers stranded on an island, who decide to peacefully co-exist because they can't leave.
 However, one day a girl, played by Regin, arrives on the island and the soldiers resume fighting, this time because of her.
 Regin cited this movie as her personal favorite.

 She appeared in many British TV series in this period: International Detective, Danger Man (where she played a Christine Keeler-sque character), Maigret, Richard the Lionheart, The Benny Hill Show, Crane, The Saint and Comedy Playhouse.
 She also rehearsed for the episode "Girl on the Trapeze", an early episode of the TV series The Avengers, but actress Mia Karam was cast for the eventual episode.
 Her last appearance was in the 1968 episode of Dixon of Dock Green, after which she retired from acting.
 As the main reason for quitting acting, Regin stated her wish to spend more time with her daughter.
 At first she rejected offers for working outside of the United Kingdom, and then scrapped the acting career altogether.

 She stated that, though she learned the language well, in time her Slavic accent was an obstacle for more diverse roles: "I was condemned to accept the roles of spies and foreign girls, and you hadn't much of those.
-In London I forever was just like that - a foreigner".
+In London I forever was just like that – a foreigner".